akdombrowski/pingone-express_js-sample-app-guide/README.md

 6. Constructing the token request is a little more involved than the authorization request, but, fear not, we've explained everything right there in the source code!
 7. We send the Token Request, and we expect to get in return... tokens!
 Both an access token and id token in this case representing the user's authorization and identity information, respectively.

-*If this time you didn't have to login, that's because PingOne found a live session and saved you from having to authenticate again.
+*If this time you didn't have to login, PingOne likely found a live session and saved you from having to authenticate again.
 This can be changed, though.

 ```javascript
 /**